charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

 into the charmed-kubernetes namespace and have the common branches added.

 Branches:
- * `master`: The primary development branch.
+ * `main`: The primary development branch.
 Merges are made against this branch as they are approved.
  * `stable`: Stable is the release branch.
-Major release have `master` directly merged to `stable` while bug-fix releases have specific commits cherry-picked onto `stable` to create a release.
+Major release have `main` directly merged to `stable` while bug-fix releases have specific commits cherry-picked onto `stable` to create a release.